 Psychologists have a diploma or master’s degree in psychology.
-Building on this degree, they can train to become psychological psychotherapists can be completed.
+Building on this degree, they can train to become psychological psychotherapists.
 In contrast, psychiatrists as well as neurologists have completed a medical degree as a basis and a corresponding specialist training as a psychiatrist or neurologist.
 In contrast to psychological psychotherapists, psychiatrists and neurologists are allowed to prescribe medication.

 What happens if I have applied for a pension and want to start psychotherapy?

 If you applied for a pension, therapeutic treatment is only possible after the application process has been completed.